WAcry/wacry.github.io/content/posts/1735112650761-0-1-Knapsack-Problem/index.md

 }
 ```

-## If the Number of Solutions is Required
+## If the Number of Schemes is Required

-Not only should the maximum total value that can be obtained be output, but also "how many different selection methods can achieve this maximum total value" should be output.
-The following describes **how to count the number of solutions** in the 01 knapsack problem.
+Not only should the maximum total value that can be obtained be output, but also "how many different selection methods can achieve this maximum total value".
+The following describes **how to count the number of schemes** in the 01 knapsack problem.

-### 2D DP to Count Solutions
+### 2D DP to Count Schemes

 The following uses 2D DP as an example to explain.

 - Define the state:
   - `dp[i][j]` represents "the maximum value that can be obtained when considering the first i items with a capacity (volume limit) of j".
-  - `ways[i][j]` represents "the **number of solutions** corresponding to achieving the maximum value when considering the first i items with a capacity of j".
+  - `ways[i][j]` represents "the **number of schemes** corresponding to the maximum value obtained when considering the first i items with a capacity of j".

 - State transition:
   1. If the `i`-th item is not selected: